Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Experimentation Details

 \subsection{Data Processing}

-As the DAD dataset contains depth and IR modalities, video frames in each modality were converted to grayscale (single channel) images and normalized to the $[0,1]$ range.
+As the DAD dataset contains depth and IR modalities, video frames in each modality were converted to gray-scale (single-channel) images and normalized in the $[0,1]$ range.
 In the spatial domain, video frames were resized and center cropped to $112 \times 112$ pixels.
-In the temporal domain, non-overlapping windows of length $32$ were extracted and then downsampled to $16$ frames.
-To ensure a full window can be formed as needed, the last window generated from a video gets padded with the final available frame.
+In the temporal domain, non-overlapping windows of length $32$ were extracted and then down-sampled to $16$ frames.

-During training, data augmentation in the form of random cropping, random rotation, salt and pepper noise, and random horizontal flipping (top view only) were applied to consecutive frames of training samples \cite{kopuklu2021driver}.
-With the original labelling (before modification \#3), $46950$ normal and $8600$ anomalous training windows are available in the DAD dataset.
-After modification \#3, the number of normal training windows remains the same, but $7878$ anomalous training windows.
-Thus the imbalance ratio in this dataset with original and manual labelling is $5.45$ and $5.95$, respectively.
+During training, data augmentation in the form of random cropping, random rotation, salt and pepper noise, and random horizontal flipping (top-view only) were applied to consecutive frames of training samples \cite{kopuklu2021driver}.
+With the original labeling, $46950$ normal and $8600$ anomalous training windows are available in the DAD dataset.
+As a result of manual labeling, the number of anomalous windows has been reduced to $7878$ because the normal windows that had been mistakenly identified as anomalous have been removed.
+The number of normal training windows, however, remains the same.
+Accordingly, the imbalance ratio in this dataset with original and manual labeling is $5.45$ and $5.95$, respectively.

-During testing, Kopuklu et al. \cite{kopuklu2021driver}, created overlapping windows of length $16$ on the original frame rate per second (fps), without downsampling from $32$.
-As a result, their training and testing models will not be comparable.
-We identified this mistake in their work, created non-overlapping windows and downsampled from $32$fps to $16$fps.
-In total, we generated $11268$ testing windows.